Tax Strategy Statement

 - Pay the appropriate amount of tax on time;

-- Ensure those involved in the tax processes are appropriately resourced and supported.
+- Ensure those involved in the tax processes are appropriately resourced and supported; and

-- External advice will be sought from professional consultants if there are any uncertainties in relation to the tax treatment of a potential transaction
+- Use qualified external advisors to provide tax support and advice if there are any uncertainties in relation to the tax treatment of a potential transaction

 London Square aims to maintain a conservative approach to tax and will not engage in artificial transactions where the sole purpose is to reduce the amount of tax payable.